V123in4/TF2IN-visual-novel/README.md

-# TF2IN-visual-novel
+# TF2IN visual novel
-visual novel from the TF2IN community
+collaborative visual novel from the TF2IN community.